Furious President Trump Video With Ivanka And Jared Materializes

 “I have been called a surrogate at a time or two in that campaign and I didn’t have did not have communications with the Russians, and I’m unable to comment on it.”

-According to the Washington Post Sessions spoke to the Russian ambassador not once but twice and he had not mentioned this during his confirmation hearing to become Attorney General.
-His role as Attorney general oversees the Justice Department as well as the FBI of which have been investing Russia and links to the 2016 campaign.
+According to the Washington Post, Sessions spoke to the Russian ambassador not once but twice, and he had not mentioned this during his confirmation hearing to become attorney general.
+His role as attorney general oversees the Justice Department as well as the FBI of which have been investigating Russia and links to the 2016 campaign.

-After being caught in own contradictions and confusion Sessions finally recused himself despite trying to explain that his meetings were as a senator and not as representative for Trump’s campaign.
+After being caught in own contradictions and confusion, Sessions finally recused himself despite trying to explain that his meetings were as a senator and not as representative for Trump’s campaign.

 #Repost @ivankatrump ・・・ Marine One ????????